adeleke123/I4GCybersecurity/Cloud-Security/Module-01/Introduction.md

 To pass the exam you will need to study the CSA Security Guidance, the cloud controls matrix (CCM) and the ENISA Risk report.

-This content is found in the CSA prep kit and can be found[link](https://cloudsecurityalliance.org/artifacts/ccskv4-exam-prep-kit)
+This content is found in the CSA prep kit and can be found [link](https://cloudsecurityalliance.org/artifacts/ccskv4-exam-prep-kit)